simboyz/windturbine/README.md

 ## How to help

 If you found WindTurbine to be useful, please help testing its functionality across multiple (and older) browsers.

+## License

+WindTurbine AJAX is available under the MIT License.